ant-design/pro-components/packages/descriptions/src/descriptions.en-US.md

 <ProDescriptions<T,U> request={fetchData} />;
 ```

-We agree that request has one parameter and `params` will take its own `params` in props.
-The type is as follows:
+We agree that request has a parameter, and `params` will carry the `params` in props.
+The types are as follows:

 ```tsx | pure
 (params: U) => RequestData;
 ```

-There are also conventions for ProDescriptions with the results of the request back, of the following type.
+There are also some conventions on the ProDescriptions of the results returned by the request, the types are as follows:

 ```tsx | pure
 interface RequestData {